Millennials (TV series)

 Millennials is an Argentine telenovela of drama, comedy and romance.
 The series tells the story of six young millennials and their lives, their loves, their interests and their conflicts.
 It stars Nicolás Riera, Noelia Marzol, Gastón Soffritti, Laura Laprida, Juan Manuel Guilera, Johanna Francella and Matías Mayer.

 In May 2019, it was announced that the series had been renewed for a second season which had 24 episodes and that they aired on June 24, 2019.

-In October 2020, it was confirmed that it was renewed for a third season of 15 episodes, whose premiere was on May 21, 2021 on Netflix.
+In October 2020, it was confirmed that it was renewed for a third season of 15 episodes, whose premiere was on Netflix on May 21, 2021.

 Plot

 First season

 The series tells the story of three young adults Benjamín, Rodrigo and JuanMa, who meet in an integrated office and decide to create a food ordering and delivery app specifically for homecooked meals.
 They are soon accompanied by their girlfriends Ariana, Alma and Florencia who will help them and also develop their own app for notekeeping at university.
 However, a rivalry develops as some of them begin to flirt with each other's partners.